JakDaniels/MIOS/README.md

 THE LATER ONE APPLIES!
 This is true also when we come to start using .ini overrides.
 Any options in an override replace the default option's value.

 Once all the default (distro or grid supplied) .inis have been read, MIOS then proceeds to look for user supplied .ini files that override the defaults.
-These overrides can be global (i.e. they affect all Instances) or Instance specific (are applied to just one Instances configuration).
+These overrides can be global (i.e. they affect all Instances) or Instance specific (are applied to just one Instance's configuration).

 Have a look in directory MIOS/Instances/.config/Overrides for global (all Instances) overrides  and MIOS/Instances/[Instance Name]/Configs/Overrides for Instance specific overrides.
 There are some example files in the global directory, showing how some of the defaults may be customised.
 You can place as many files here as you want.
 They will be read in alphabetcal order.